-Three missed buoys in the same heat by the same boat will constitute a DNF.
+Three total buoy infractions (penalties for missed or hit buoys) in the same heat by the same boat will constitute a DNF.
 As soon as it is safe to do so, the offending boat must immediately be pulled to the infield.

-A boat may "park" out on the course and await the start but may not be passed the point buoy on the right hand turn as seen from the driving area.
+A boat may "park" out on the course and await the start but may not go past the point buoy on the right hand turn as seen from the driving area.
 Once a boat passes the right hand point buoy, it must remain on a plane to the start.
 A boat off plane past the right hand point buoy will be given a one-lap penalty.
+A Race Official may grant an exception to a requesting driver for the purpose of testing a previously damaged or compromised boat or for scattering encroaching waterfowl.
+These approved exceptions do not count as part of the required mill.